-David and Caroline Parker made this tent using a blueprint from Ana White, some material they already had, and about twenty dollars worth of material.
-If you are big into Do-It-Yourself and you have little ones, I highly recommend Ana White's blueprints.
+David and Caroline Parker made this tent using a blueprint from Ana White, some material they already had, and about $20 worth of material.
+If you are big into DIY and you have little ones, I highly recommend Ana White’s blueprints.
 They are free and help you to make things for way less than you would purchase it for.

-For example, the Chelsea bed that is made by Pottery Barn costs seventeen hundred dollars and can be made using an Ana White blueprint for about three hundred dollars.
-That's a considerable amount of change.
+For example, the Chelsea bed that is made by Pottery Barn costs $1700 and can be made using an Ana White blueprint for about $300.
+That’s a considerable amount of change.

 Anyway, this tent is sure to be loved by little ones as they do anything from Indian events to tea parties.
 You should join in on the fun!Create this Christmas gift

 37. Make them the Super Hero

-Piera Jolly, or the Jolly Mom came up with this idea for her son's birthday party.
-She pointed out that it is a no-sew tutorial and it only cost her about two dollars to make.
+Piera Jolly or the Jolly Mom came up with this idea for her son’s birthday party.
+She pointed out that it is a no-sew tutorial and it only cost little to make.

 I like that you can take the one tutorial and turn it into many different creations – a girl’s Wonder Woman or a boy’s Batman.
 Maybe they are an Iron Man fan.
 Well… I don’t know what to tell you there.Create this Christmas gift